 It should end up looking something like this:

 Those few lines just gave me a ton of information that will help me decide if I want to interview you.
 I can use your zip code or address to assess eligibility of employment to start (I might not be able to hire internationally for example).
 It also helps me figure out what timezone you live in so that I don’t call you at 6am asking for an interview.
 Showing me the job title smack dab front and center tells me that you read my job posting and are applying for a relevant position (vs spamming every job opening you can find, and yes people do this).
 And the most important part is that you minimized my uncertainty about you by providing evidence (in the form of public artifacts) that give me some insight into your technical abilities and previous experience.
 Those Stack Overflow and GitHub links do wonders, folks.

 If you can quickly make me feel very certain about you, especially compared to your competition who also applied for the job, then congratulations: you’re getting an interview.

 As a hiring manager, it’s clear to me that your objective is to get a job that pays you either the same or more than you currently make, with vacation and benefits to-boot.
 It’s also clear to me that this job should test your skills and help you learn and grow if I want you to stick around and stay interested in the work.
 You don’t need to spell that out for me: I’ll figure it out in the interview(s) regardless.

-Writing a paragraph of professional objective(s) the worst mistake that I see most juniors make.
+Writing a paragraph about your professional objective(s) is the most common mistake that I see juniors make.
 It’s tacky, superfluous, and boring.
 It also screams “I’M BRAND NEW TO THIS!” which to me isn’t a deal breaker, but might be for other hiring managers.
 In hundreds of résumés I’ve never read a single objective that caught my eye or was at all interesting.
 Skip it entirely.